 The biggest pain of any rock slider install is if you have KDSS.
 You need to start by unbolting your brake line and your KDSS line.
 Make sure everything is loose and you set your bolts aside.
 In this step, it will help to have plastic pry tools on hand.

-For the RCI Rock Sliders, you will need to remove the front KDSS cap that is covering your KDSS lines.
+For the RCI sliders, you will need to remove the front KDSS cap that is covering your KDSS lines.
 In other rock sliders, you may need to remove the second KDSS reservoir cap.

-RCI Sliders Install Step #3: Jack RCI Rock Sliders into Place & Bolt Down Rear
+Step #3: Jack Sliders into Place & Bolt Down Rear

 Once you have everything unbolted, you want to lift using both your jacks and the hydraulic lift.
 With the hydraulic, slowly lift the rear side of the slider while pulling on the KDSS cables and brake line to slide it in.
 This is the part where you may want to use plastic pry tools to shove up underneath the KDSS lines.
 If you can space out the KDSS lines with a plastic spacer, this will make the install go much smoother.